Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:model_description}, we describe the Cross-term Eigenvolume HRG model.
+In Section~\ref{sec:model_description}, we describe the Cross EV--HRG model.
 Section~\ref{sec:analysis_methodology} outlines the Bayesian analysis methodology.
 Results and discussion are presented in Section~\ref{results_discussion}, followed by summary and conclusions in Section~\ref{summary_conclusions}.